code4it-dev/c4it-notes/content/article/2019/009-dotnet-type-or-namespace-not-found/index.md

 ---
-title: 'Type or namespace not found: how to fix Error CS0246 in .NET Core'
+title: "Type or namespace not found: how to fix Error CS0246 in .NET Core"
 date: 2019-08-26
 tags:
   - dotnet
 toc: true
 url: /blog/dotnet-type-or-namespace-not-found
 categories:
   - Blog
 summary: Error CS0246 - Type or namespace could not be found.
 What does it mean?
 Why does it happen?
 How can you solve it?
 ---